nasa/cumulus/lambdas/data-migration2/README.md

 The data-migration2 lambda is the second of two Lambdas to be run in order to migrate existing DynamoDB data to PostgreSQL.

-### Running the API
-This second Lambda in the data migration process can be by invoking an async operation using the provided `${PREFIX}-postgres-migration-async-operation` lambda and invoking from the AWS console or command line.

-For more information, see [README](../../lambdas/postgres-migration-async-operation/README.md)

 The resources migrated in Data Migration 2 are:

 - Executions